dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 ## Configuring a value converter

-Value conversions are defined on properties in the OnModelCreating of your DbContext.
+Value conversions are defined on properties in the `OnModelCreating` of your `DbContext`.
 For example, consider an enum and entity type defined as:
 ```Csharp
 public class Rider
 {